dbt-labs/docs.getdbt.com/website/docs/reference/dbt-classes.md

 Keys:
 - `status`: The status code returned by the database.
 Note: this varies across databases and query types.
-- `data`: An array of tuples represent the results.
+- `data`: An array of tuples representing the results.
 The first item represents the first row.
 For example, for a table with results:

 | my_col_1 | my_col_2 |
 |----------|----------|